mikecroucher/from_spreadsheets_to_code_with_MATLAB/Readme.md

 ## Apps: For more complex workflows

-It's possible to do quite a lot of with Live Tasks and MathWorks are adding more features all the time.
-It's possible to solve all of the problems set by our boss at the beginning of this post using nothing but Live Tasks.
+You can achieve quite a lot with Live Tasks and MathWorks are adding more features all the time.
+Indeed, it's possible to solve all of the problems set by our boss at the beginning of this post using nothing but Live Tasks.
 Give it a try and compare your results with the solution I came up with here.

 TODO - Link to final livescript.